Blockade of Germany (1914–1919): Foreign relations

 While militarily Britain kept a firm hold of the situation, the diplomatic situation was more fluid.
 Britain's blockade did not cover Germany's surrounding neutral countries, and so could not be truly effective without their cooperation.
 German markets could offer high prices, and thus imports from these countries soared.
 The Netherlands became the biggest food supplier to Germany in 1915, with cheese exports tripling and some other products quintupling.
 Germany had prevented them from exporting to occupied Belgium, and Dutch traders found they could profit by consuming imports and exporting domestic production to bypass Allied requests to not allow re-exportation.
 To counter this, from 1916 the Entente Powers made deals to purchase commodities in these countries at above-market prices, to prevent them from being bought by the Germans.
 This operation was overseen in the United Kingdom by the Ministry of Blockade.
 This was not initially successful, especially as Germany responded by torpedoing Dutch ships, forcing their exports to go to Germany.
 Other British officials saw Sweden as the "principal offender", as it was also increasing imports from America enormously so that it could export to Germany at a profit.
 Exports to Germany from Sweden, Denmark and Norway increased in 1915 to almost exactly equal the loss of trade with the US.
 The Entente could do little to intervene as the Swedes also controlled the transit of goods to Russia.
-In 1916, German Chancellor Bethmann-Hollweg declared that without the support of the neutrals, Germany would have collapsed.
+In 1916, German Chancellor Theobald von Bethmann-Hollweg declared that without the support of the neutrals, Germany would have collapsed.

 The Germans also heavily lobbied both the U.S. government and the American business community to intervene.
 German diplomats repeatedly pointed out that the blockade was hurting American exports.
 Under pressure, especially from commercial interests wishing to profit from wartime trade with both sides, Woodrow Wilson's administration protested vigorously.
 Britain did not wish to antagonise the Americans and set up a program to buy American cotton, guaranteed that the price stayed above peacetime levels and mollified cotton traders.
 When American ships were stopped with contraband, the British purchased the entire cargo and released the cargoless ship.